cegme/MADden/demo_script_cikm2012.md

 We use a Python UDF to drive the computation until the stop criterion is met.
 Within each iteration, we use user-deﬁned aggregate functions to parallel the computation of the log-likelihood and gradient vector over all documents.
-At the end of each iteration, the weight vector is updated using the LBFGS convex optimization method.
+At the end of each iteration, the weight vector is updated using the limited-memory BFGS convex optimization method.

-crf_train_data function is to load the training data into the database. crf_train_fgen function will generate all features for training data. lincrf function is to optimize the CRF model using LBFGS convex optimization method.
+crf_train_data function is to load the training data into the database. crf_train_fgen function will generate all features for training data. lincrf function is to optimize the CRF model using limited-memory BFGS convex optimization method.
 You can specify the number of iterations you want the optimization method to run.

     set search_path=madlib,madlib;
     select crf_train_data('/home/gpadmin/demo/crf/crf_train_data/trainingdataset');
     select crf_train_fgen('train_segmenttbl', 'crf_regex','crf_dictionary', 'featuretbl','crf_feature_dic');
-    select lincrf('featuretbl','sparse_r','dense_m','sparse_m','f_size',45, 'crf_feature_dic','crf_feature',20);
+    select lincrf('featuretbl','sparse_r','dense_m','sparse_m','f_size',45, 'crf_feature_dic','crf_feature',40);

 #### 4. Parallel TOP1 linear-chain CRF Viterbi inference.
 The Viterbi algorithm is the popular algorithm to ﬁnd the top-k most likely